Creating and using Coordinate Blocks

-When starting with existing CAD plans we will first need to generate Points From CAD as this will create useable 3d coded points.
-We can do this by backclothing the CAD data within a Model and selecting Points --> Generate From...
-For more information please see the following link: https://help.appsincadd.co.uk/hc/en-us/articles/360002481538-Generating-Points-From-Lines-Symbols-Contours-Points-
+When starting with existing CAD plans, we will first need to generate Points From CAD, as this will create usable 3d coded points.
+We can do this by backclothing the CAD data within a Model and selecting the Points --> Generate From function.
+For more information, please see the following link: https://help.appsincadd.co.uk/hc/en-us/articles/360002481538-Generating-Points-From-Lines-Symbols-Contours-Points-

-Once Model points were generated we can now start creating the Coordinate Block.
-To do this we now need to add the Points to the List, this allows n4ce to know which points you would like to include within the Block.
-Select List --> Inside --> Rectangle.
-Other List picking methods can also be used such as "indicate".
+Once the Model points are generated, we can now start creating the Coordinate Block.
+To do this, we will need to add the Points to the List by using the Select List --> Inside --> Rectangle function, which tells n4ce which points you want to include in the Block.
+Other list-picking methods can also be used, such as "Indicate".

-To place the Coordinate Block in a model can be done via the Points --> Block Place.
+To place the Coordinate Block in a model, select Points --> Block Place.

-1 Point: Allows you to simply specify the origin for the points.
+1 Point: Allows you to specify the origin for the points simply.

 2 Point: Allows you to specify the origin and an orientation for the points.

-3 Point: Allows you to specify the origin and orientation for the points together with a third point specifying the side to which the points will be created.
+3 Point: Allows you to specify the origin and orientation for the points, along with a third point that determines the side to which the points will be created.

 Assigned: Places the Block using the heights already allocated to each Point.